NikolayShvedov/Object-recognition-on-images/README.md

 3) ImageAI:
 pip install imageai --upgrade

-The RetinaNet model can be found in the readme file at the link: https://github.com/OlafenwaMoses/ImageAI/tree/master/imageai/Detection
+The RetinaNet and YOLOv3 models can be found in the readme file at the link: https://github.com/OlafenwaMoses/ImageAI/tree/master/imageai/Detection